muratk3n/thirdwave/en/tweets/2019/week50.md

 ---

-Right.
-So cons in UK even lost that issue-non-issue to chew on (at least US cons have that), so what are you left with?
+Exactly.
+So cons in UK even lost that issue-non-issue to chew on (at least US cons still have that), so what are you left with?
 The European Union.

 "Cameron was pro environment"